 Various aspects should be considered; everything from transport, to amenities, leisure, schools, distance to the shops, the beach etc.

-Finally, visit more than once!
+Make sure you visit more than once and ideally in different seasons.
 Come to the area you are interested in and have a good sniff around.
 Spend a good couple of weeks over here, looking at the area you might like to be in and comparing it to others.
-Ideally, you should visit during different seasons.
 Talk to locals, do research via the internet etc.

 3. Consider what type of property you require